CharlesReinhardt/ecacr/updates.md

 ## April 6 before class

 Made individual scraping function.
-Planning on adding "all" team functionality and then formally testing thefunction.
+Planning on adding "all" team functionality and then formally testing the function.

+## April 6 End of Class

+Made a function to scrape all teams individual player statistics.
+Working on error checking the arguments to that function, and how I want to deal with optional or missing function arguments.
+Found a few good online resources that I will consult over the weekend.

-# TODO add "all" functionality to indiv lineups function
+# TODO address optional/missing function arguments
 # TODO formally test indiv lineups function
 # TODO merge attendance and game stats (and turn into function)